Free energy of the Coulomb gas in the determinantal case on Riemann surfaces: Introduction

 \section{Introduction}

-The Coulomb gas describes a system of $N$ fermions interacting through a Coulomb interaction.
-Many properties of the Coulomb gas have been studied by several authors, for a recent account see \cite{serfaty2024lecturescoulombrieszgases} and references therein.
+The Coulomb gas describes a system of $N$ charged particles interacting through a Coulomb interaction.
+Many properties of the Coulomb gas have been studied by several authors, for a recent account see \cite{serfaty2024lecturescoulombrieszgases,Ginibre} and references therein.
 In this article we are interested in this system on a compact Riemann surface $M$ of genus $g$.
 More precisely, we are interested in finding an asymptotic expansion of the logarithm of the partition function $\mathcal{Z}$ when the number $N$ of particles tends to infinity.
-We define the Coulomb gas partition function on the Riemann surface $M$ as follows : where $G$ is the Green function of the scalar Laplacian : with $\Delta$ the positive scalar Laplacian in some metric $\rho.$ $\beta >0$ is a real parameter physically corresponding to the inverse of the temperature, in the following, we will only consider $\beta=1.$ $V \in \mathcal{C}^{\infty}(M;\mathbb{R})$ is what we will call a quasi-subharmonic potential : possibly depending on $N$ and $\mu$ is a volume form on $M$.
+We define the Coulomb gas partition function on the Riemann surface $M$ as follows: where $G$ is the Green function of the scalar Laplacian: with $\Delta$ the positive scalar Laplacian in some metric $\rho.$ $\beta >0$ is a real parameter physically corresponding to the inverse of the temperature, in the following, we will only consider $\beta=1.$ $V \in \mathcal{C}^{\infty}(M;\mathbb{R})$ is what we will call a quasi-subharmonic potential: possibly depending on $N$ and $\mu$ is a volume form on $M$.
 For simplicity in our computation, we will consider $\mu$ to be the volume form associated with the Arakelov metric, see Section \ref{SectionArakelovMetric} for definition.
-The constant $N+g-1$ in front of $V$ in the definition of $\mathcal{Z}_{\beta}$ (Equation \eqref{Eq:Z_Beta}) proves to be a particularly convenient choice for our computation.
-We also note our choice to write $G$ for the Green function, for the notational consistency with Coulomb gas literature, as opposed to the Arakelov geometry and bosonization formula literature, where the Green function is denoted by $\ln G$ (see \cite{ArakelovSJ_1974,WentworthArakelov,PreciseWentworthII} for instance).
+The constant $N+g-1=k$ in front of $V$ in the definition of $\mathcal{Z}_{\beta}$ (Equation \eqref{Eq:Z_Beta}), corresponding to the degree of a Hermitian line bundle, proves to be a particularly convenient choice for our computation (see Equation \eqref{eq:HermitianPotential}).
+Our computations would still hold to be true with the standard constant $N$ before the Laplacian but it would make the computations and the formulae more cumbersome.
+We also note our choice to write $G$ for the Green function, for the notational consistency with Coulomb gas literature, as opposed to the Arakelov geometry and bosonization formula literature, where the Green function is denoted by $\ln G$ (see \cite{ArakelovSJ_1974,WentworthArakelov,WentworthGluing} for instance).
 In statistical physics, the free energy is a particularly important quantity to describe systems and knowing the behaviour of this quantity for a large number of particles is of special interest \cite{Jancovici1994CoulombSS}.